Add an Azure Key Vault secret manager

 - Copy the Application (client) ID for the Azure App registration you are using, and paste it into the Harness dialog's Client ID field.

 - Copy the Directory (tenant) ID of the Azure Active Directory (AAD) where you created your application, and paste it into the Harness dialog's Tenant ID field.
 (For details, see Microsoft Azure's Get values for signing in topic.)

-- In the Subscription field, you can optionally enter your Azure Subscription ID (GUID).
+In Subscription, you can optionally enter your Azure Subscription ID (GUID).

 If you do not enter a GUID, Harness uses the default subscription for the Client ID you've provided above.

-Click Create or Select a Secret in the Key field.
-For detailed steps on creating a new secret, see Add Text Secrets.
+In Key, select Create or Select a Secret.
+For detailed steps on creating a new secret, go to Add Text Secrets.

-To create and exchange the azure authentication key, perform the following steps:
+To create and exchange the azure authentication key, follow these steps:

 - Navigate to Azure's Certificates & secrets page.
 (For details, see Microsoft Azure's Create a new application secret documentation.)